Scotland beat Denmark to qualify for T20 World Cup

 |Scorecard

-Scotland secured qualification for the 2024 T20 World Cup after a convincing 33-run victory over Denmark.
+Scotland secured qualification for the 2024 T20 World Cup after a convincing 33-run victory over Denmark that left captain Richie Berrington "feeling pretty good right now"

+Berrington hit 60 in the hosts' 159-7 after being put in to bat in a rain delayed game shortened to 18 overs.

+The Danes could only muster 126-7 in response at The Grange in Edinburgh.

-A fifth consecutive win means they go top of the seven-team regional final in Edinburgh.
+A fifth consecutive win means they overtake Ireland at the top of the seven-team regional final in Edinburgh.

-Ireland had taken the first of two qualification places despite their match against Germany being called off earlier because of rain.
+Ireland had taken the first of two qualification places available despite their match against Germany being called off earlier at Goldenacre.

-Scotland's game was delayed and shortened to 18 overs, with the hosts hitting 159-7 after being put into bat.

-The Danes, who had already been eliminated after winning one and losing three of their previous games, could only muster 126-7.
+"It's really well deserved for the work and performances we've put in consistently," Berrington said.

+"I'm extremely proud and one we'll enjoy.
+It wasn't an easy wicket.
+Credit to Denmark, they bowled well and it was effective."

-The qualifier comes to a close on Friday, with Scotland facing their regular rivals Ireland for the honour of ending as group winners.
+The European qualifier comes to a close on Friday, with Scotland facing their regular rivals Ireland for the honour of ending as group winners.

+"It would be nice to finish tomorrow with a big win against Ireland," Berrington said.

+"It's one we're looking forward to.
+Scotland v Ireland is always a good battle and we've had some close games in recent times."

-Denmark threatened an upset with Scotland at 34-2 then 70-3, but captain Richie Berrington's 60 steadied the ship as the hosts set a respectable but reachable total.
+The Danes, who had already been eliminated after winning one and losing three of their previous games, threatened an upset with Scotland at 34-2 then 70-3, but Berrington's innings steadied the ship as the hosts set a respectable but reachable total.

 When Nicolaj Laegsgaard was caught for only three runs, and Taranjit Bharaj for 24, it already looked an impossible task.